codingjoe/django-mail-auth/docs/customizing.rst

             )

-To add the new login form, simply add a new login view to your URL config with the custom form::
+To add the new login form, simply add a new login view to your URL configuration with the custom form::

     from django.urls import path